|Cecil Clayton Schofield of Andalusia.|

 May 23, 1811 - The Mobile Centinel, Alabama's first newspaper, produced its first issue.

 May 23, 1841 – Early Alabama soldier and pioneer Samuel Dale died in Daleville, Miss. at the age of 69 (possibly 68).
+Born in 1772 in Rockbridge County, Va., he was buried in the Samuel Dale Memorial Park Cemetery in Daleville, Lauderdale County, Miss.
+(Some sources say he died on May 24.)

 May 23, 1846 – As part of the Mexican–American War, President Mariano Paredes of Mexico unofficially declared war on the United States.

 May 23, 1855 – English lieutenant and explorer Charles Robert Malden passed away at the age of 57 at Brighton, East Sussex, England.
-He discoverered Malden Island in the central Pacific, which is named in his honour.
-He also founded Windlesham House School at Brighton.

 May 23, 1861 - Virginia ratified the Secessionist Convention referendum by a vote of 132,201 to 37,451.